Menu

 PULSE as integrator

 To meet these complex requirements, our approach and the integration of data and expertise are essential.
-As part of SPIE, PULSE CORE functions not only as a software platform but as a complete integrator for the performance of your entire technical HVAC installation.
-In doing so, we effortlessly utilize the client's Building Management Systems, meters, and IoT.
-While the GACS guidelines fundamentally only require technical control, PULSE CORE functions as the control system that, through building data, fault detection, and diagnostics, enables our specialists and technicians to keep your building installations running optimally and keep your users healthy.
+As part of SPIE, PULSE CORE acts not only as a software platform, but as a complete integrator for the performance of your entire technical HVAC installation.
+We seamlessly make use of the customer’s building management systems, meters, and IoT.
+Where BACS guidelines primarily require technical control, PULSE CORE functions as the control system that, through building data, fault detection, and diagnostics, enables our specialists and technicians to keep your building installations operating optimally and your users healthy.

 Discover what new legislation means for your organization and how you can work step by step towards a healthy, compliant, and energy-efficient indoor climate.